-If you are graduating in spring 2015—congratulations!
-F-1 students have a 60-day grace period and J-1 students have a 30-day grace period from the date they complete their programs this summer.
+Congratulations graduates!
+As a reminder: F-1 students have a 60-day grace period and J-1 students have a 30-day grace period from the date they complete their program.
 During this time such students may transfer, depart the United States, change their status, or apply/start OPT or Academic Training.

 Applying for OPT

 If you would like to apply for OPT and have not yet submitted your application, please turn in the required documents to the International Center (IC) to allow time for processing.
-For details on how to apply, please see the OPT Tutorial on the IC website.
+For details on how to apply, make sure to complete the OPT Tutorial and review the OPT Webpage.

-The IC's processing time is approximately three weeks.
+The IC's processing time is approximately two weeks.
 The processing time from the U.S. Citizenship and Immigration Services (USCIS) receipt notice date until your EAD arrives is currently three months (see USCIS.gov for details).
-Apply as soon as you are certain that you will complete your program in spring 2015.
+Apply as soon as you are certain that you will complete your program each semester.

-If you will complete your program during the summer 2015 term, you may apply based on the last day of registration.
-Please see above concerning OPT processing times and mailing rules for spring program end dates.
+If you will complete your program during the summer term, you may apply based on the last day of registration.

 J-1 students sponsored by IIT may be eligible to apply for off-campus work authorization—Academic Training (AT).
 AT must be in the field of study indicated on the DS-2019 form.
 A written job office is required in order to apply.
-For further instructions click here.
+For further instructions please review the Academic Training webpage.

 If you do not graduate and do not apply for a program extension before your program end date, you will be out of status.
 If you have any questions, please contact an International Center student advisor during walk-in advising hours.